Starting Your Ultimate Home Bar

-One tip for getting a modest start is to purchase the spirits and mixers that you and your guests actually enjoy drinking.
+One tip for getting a modest start is to purchase the spirits and mixers that you and your guests actually enjoy drinking regularly.
 That dusty bottle of Pernod isn’t doing anyone any favors just sitting there unused.
-Choose three or four popular spirits, especially those that lend themselves to multiple cocktail recipes.
+Choose four of five popular spirits, especially those that lend themselves to multiple cocktail recipes.
 Typically, a small but well-stocked home bar will have vodka, whiskey, gin, tequila, and rum to start.
-These alcohols offer incredible versatility, giving you the option of creating flavorful and time-honored cocktails for guests.
+These alcohols offer incredible versatility, giving you the option of creating flavorful and time-honored cocktails for your guests.

-Be sure to have a small selection of beers and wines for guests as well.
-Two or three craft beer choices, a bottle of chilled white wine, and a handful of popular red wines will help set you apart and ensure that your guests will have access to their favorite beverages.
+Be sure to have a small selection of beers and wines for guests, as well.
+Two or three craft beer choices, a bottle of chilled white wine (and possibly a second of sparkling), and a handful of popular red wines will help set you apart and ensure that your guests will have access to their favorite beverages.

 As for drinkware, keep things simple.
 You’ll obviously want a couple different kinds of cocktail glasses.
-Add highballs to the inventory, along with a few shot glasses.
+Add “Double Old Fashioned” tumblers and highballs to the inventory, along with a few shot glasses.
 Stemware and pint glasses are ideal for the wine and beer drinkers you entertain in your new home bar.

 Step 2: Learn the Basics of Mixology

 A good home bar has a wide selection of drink choices, even from just a few choices of spirits and versatile mixers.
-Now, the trick to really set the stage is to become comfortable preparing favorite cocktails for friends.
-Invest in a cocktail recipe book as well as some basic measuring and serving equipment like a jigger, a cocktail shaker, a strainer, and a stirring spoon.
+The trick to really set the stage is to become comfortable preparing favorite cocktails for friends.
+Invest in a cocktail recipe book as well as some basic measuring and serving equipment like a jigger, a cocktail shaker, a strainer, and a stir spoon.

 With recipe book and tools in hand, it’s time to practice.
 Invite a few trusted friends over for cocktails, and give your new skills a spin.
 With the feedback your friends provide, you’ll be on the right track to becoming the neighborhood bartender you’ve always imagined.